testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-restapi/attachments-rest-api.md

 ---
 title: "Attachments"
 page_title: "Attachments"
-metadesc: "Attachments in RESTful API testing is the ability to send/receive files such as images, docs, and videos as part of an API request or response | Learn about Attachments in RESTful API"
+metadesc: "Attachments in RESTful API testing is the ability to send/receive files such as images, docs, and videos as part of an API request or response"
 noindex: false
-order: 4.691
+order: 4.991
 page_id: "Attachments"
 search_keyword: ""
 warning: false